elewa-academy/elewa-academy.github.io/README.md

 ## Project Series

 These carefully designed projects are the core of our curriculum.
-If you study them as recommended you will learn the fundamentals of software development, skills that transfer between any language or development environment.
+If you study them as recommended you will learn the fundamentals of programming & software development, skills that transfer between any language or development environment.

 Each project is meant to be just a starting point.
 After you've finished the requirements and you've understood the main learning objectives, take the simple base provided and make it something awesome.

 These projects do not cover the basics of JavaScript, DOM, HTML/CSS, or any other popular framework or library.
 There are already thousands of great places to learn those things.
 We link to our favorites in [General Resources](https://elewa-academy.github.io/General-Resources), and directly from the projects where you'll use them.

+To follow the projects we recommend you fork+clone the project repos.
+This will allow you to take notes, study sourcecode, and modify samples directly from your computer.

 0. [Precourse](https://elewa-academy.github.io/April-Precourse)
 1. [Fundamentals](https://elewa-academy.github.io/Fundamentals)